N,N-Diisopropylethylamine: Transition metal catalyzed cross-coupling reactions

 DIPEA can be used as a base in a number of transition metal catalyzed cross-coupling reactions, such as the Heck coupling and the Sonogashira coupling (as illustrated below).

 Swern oxidation

 Although triethylamine is traditionally employed as the hindered base in Swern oxidations, the structurally similar DIPEA can be used instead, as exemplified below.

 Examples of DIPEA used as a substrate

 DIPEA forms a complex heterocyclic compound called scorpionine (bis([1,2]dithiolo)-[1,4]thiazine) upon reaction with disulfur dichloride that is catalyzed by DABCO in a one-pot synthesis.

 Comparison with triethylamine

 DIPEA and triethylamine are structurally very similar, with both compounds considered hindered organic bases.
 Due to their structural similarity, DIPEA and triethylamine can be used interchangeably in most applications.
-The nitrogen atom in DIPEA is more shielded than the nitrogen atom in triethylamine.
-However, triethylamine is a slightly stronger base than DIPEA; the pKas of the respective conjugate acids in dimethyl sulfoxide are 9.0 and 8.5, respectively.
+The nitrogen atom in DIPEA is more hindered than the nitrogen atom in triethylamine.
+However, triethylamine is a slightly stronger base than DIPEA; the pKa values of the respective conjugate acids in dimethyl sulfoxide are 9.0 and 8.5, respectively.